-I’d like to better understand what drives people to engage in malicious hacking activities on the Internet.
-It’s a complex topic, of course, which incorporates the dimensions of money, fame politics and other facets of human life and psyche.
+I’d like to better understand what drives people to engage in unauthorized hacking.
+It’s a complex topic, of course, which incorporates the dimensions of money, fame, politics and other facets of human life and psyche.
 One way to gain insight into the psychology of hacking might be to learn about another illegal fringe activity: shoplifting.

 Commonality of Shoplifting